vanceb/va.nce.me/content/tech/2016-03-07_host_static_site_on_aws_s3.md

 ```

 Once these entries were configured in Route 53 I can change the Nameservers entry against the domain in the LCN settings to point to the Route 53 Name servers we identified above when setting up the hosted zone.

+As you are now reading this on [http://va.nce.me](http://va.nce.me) it must have been successful :-)